Trust no one.

 Protect You Vault of Data

-Protecting your organization’s data using Zero Trust security is imperative, as the average cost of a breach to midmarket companies was $3.63 Million in 2020.
+Protecting your organization’s data using Zero Trust security architecture is imperative, as the average cost of a breach to midmarket companies was $3.63 Million in 2020.

 The first step on the journey to Zero Trust is to identify your organization’s most valuable data, applications, assets, and services (or DAAS) to protect.
 A few examples of your critical DAAS may include: personally identifiable information (PII), custom or third-party software, IoT devices, and DNS.
 Know where this data lives and who has access to it.